Illegal & Black Market Faucets Updated: 04/23/18

 - ANSI/NSF 372 ("Lead Free Plumbing Products") which limits the amount of lead in a the parts of a faucet that touch water, Note 11 and

-- ANSI/NSF 61 ("Drinking Water System Components - Health Effects"), which ensures that water passing through a faucet does not pick up lead and other toxic materials from the faucet.
+- ANSI/NSF 61 ("Drinking Water System Components - Health Effects"), which ensures that water passing through a faucet does not pick up lead or dozens of other harmful substances while passing through the faucet.

 ANSI/NSF 372: Lead Content